isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution543.md

 ---
-title: KEEPITAL Sales Management Business Solution Version 3 - Package (48 Product Showcase)
+title: ONE LOGON - ONE LOGistics Online - Package 2 (iWMS On-Premise)
 permalink: /productivity-solutions-grant/solutionrepo/solution543
 ---

 ### Description

-Keepital is an online B2B platform that brings together buyers and suppliers which allow business owners to reach out to prospects.
-Through this platform, business owners can list their products, generate quotation to the buyers.
+ONE LOGON is an integrated Supply Chain & Logistics software solution comprises of Warehouse Management, Transport Management, Freight Management, Container Management modules.
-To Digitize all SME products and services into a single platform, all hardcopy practices of Wholesale SME will be digitized.
+KEYfields leverages on technology, developing IT Solutions that are versatile and cost effective.
+The solutions can easily integrate into and across other business centric modules.
+In addition, they can be deployed independently to cater to different business needs.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Keep_20190044_Annex_3_20200625143301_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/KEYfields_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria